ChrisRunyon/backbonejs-grid/README.md

 #### Summary:
 Don't over-engineer your app with code bloat from a Javascript framework.

-This versatile and efficient BackboneJS Grid can be used to display a grid of elements and list of elements or pages of elements.
+This versatile and responsive BackboneJS Grid can be used to display a grid of elements and list of elements or pages of elements.

 #### Dependencies:
 You will need requirejs, backbonejs, underscorejs, and jQuery to use this module.